dotnet-foundation/website/input/about/election/policy.md

 Virtual Inc will project manage the Nominating Committee and be responsible for scheduling meetings, tracking progress, and record keeping.

-In the future, former Directors may be invited to provide guidance to the Nominating Committee.
+In the future, former Directors may be invited to become *ex officio* to the Nominating Committee.

 ### Election Schedule